samblenny/ocfpga/README.md

 2. My "**MIT**" stuff: source code, documentation, build files, and prebuilt binaries for software, such as firmware to run on an RV32 CPU

-3. My "**CERN-OHL-P-2.0**" stuff: source code, documentation, build files, and prebuilt binaries for hardware design specifications, such as gateware to configure an FPGA
+3. My "**CERN-OHL-P-2.0**", "**ISC**", or "**Apache-2.0**" stuff: source code,
+   documentation, build files, and prebuilt binaries for hardware design specifications, such as pin constraint files and Verilog peripherals.
+For things that I write to extend a soft CPU that somebody else wrote, I try to match the original license.

 4. Other people's openly-licensed stuff: files copyrighted by people who are not me (e.g. prebuilt binaries that I built using MIT-licensed source code